-Usually, to end your membership in our plan, you simply enroll in another Medicare plan during one of the enrollment periods (see Section 2 in this chapter for information about the enrollment periods).
+Usually, to end your membership in our plan, you simply enroll in another Medicare plan.
 However, if you want to switch from our plan to Original Medicare without a Medicare prescription drug plan, you must ask to be disenrolled from our plan.
 There are two ways you can ask to be disenrolled: